Sesame Place San Diego

 Sesame Place San Diego is a children's theme park and water park in Chula Vista, California.
 It is owned and operated by United Parks & Resorts, which operates the park under an exclusive license from Sesame Workshop, the nonprofit owner of Sesame Street.

 It is a certified autism center by the International Board of Credentialing and Continuing Education Standards (IBCCES).
-Its sister park, Sesame Place Philadelphia in Philadelphia, Pennsylvania, was the first theme park in the world to be a certified autism center.
+Its sister park, Sesame Place Philadelphia in Langhorne, Pennsylvania, was the first theme park in the world to be a certified autism center.

 History

 As a water park

 Sesame Place San Diego originally opened on May 31, 1997, as White Water Canyon, being operated independently.
 At the time it featured 16 water slides and a wave pool, with a western theme applied to it.
 The park suffered from many management and construction problems, and the poor attendance led to the park filing for Chapter 11 Bankruptcy in June 1998.

 In December 1999, Cedar Fair purchased the park from its original owners for $11.5 million.
 Under its new ownership, Cedar Fair gave the park a new beach-theme and a rename to Knott's Soak City U.S.A. for its reopening on May 27, 2000.

 On November 20, 2012, Cedar Fair announced it had sold the park to SeaWorld Parks & Entertainment.
 The acquisition saw the park transformed into a 32 acre water park named Aquatica San Diego.
 The refurbished park reopened on June 1, 2013.
 It featured a wide array of attractions for all ages and swimming abilities, one of which passes by a flamingo habitat.
 The water park was featured on the episode, "Appalachian Splashin" on Xtreme Waterparks.